min69u/Reforestation/README.md

-## What’s brown and sounds like a bell?
-Dung!
+## I'm practicing for a bug-eating contest and I've got butterflies in my stomach.